- Outdoor Program Home

 Available on the camp trails and out of camp to Lake Lila and Sabattis Station (Long Lake West - burned down in a forest fire in 1932).

 A mountain board is similar to a snowboard but with large wheels.
 Experienced staff conducts daily sessions on the Sabattis hills.

 Brings to life the adventures of the 1800's Mountain Man.
 You'll learn how they survived Americas most treacherous but beautiful territories.
 The Mountain Man offers Buckskin Games - tomahawk and knife throwing.
-The Trailblazer Program for first year Scouts is also headquartered here.
+The Dan Beard Program for first year Scouts is also headquartered here.